Skip to content

 How do family deposit mortgages work?

-In a family deposit mortgage, a family member deposits a sum of money — typically 10% of the property’s purchase price — into a savings account held by the mortgage lender.
-This deposit acts as security for the mortgage, allowing the borrower to purchase with little or no deposit of their own.
+With a family deposit mortgage, a relative pays a sum, usually 10% of the purchase price, into a savings account held by your mortgage lender.
+That money sits there as security for the loan, which lets you buy with little or even no deposit of your own.

 Family deposit vs gifted deposit